HESleagacy/Jaeger_Appn/README.md

 - **Trajectory quality:** repeated-call/cycle rate, abstention on negative controls, latency, truncation encountered, and termination at the step limit.

-Primary correctness will be machine-scored against the manifest using structured answers, span-existence checks, evidence assertions, and captured trajectories.
-Version 1 will not use an LLM judge for correctness; qualitative explanation review can be added later, after the deterministic scoring path is established.
+Before model trials, the scripted Oracle must score `1` and the NOP runner must score `0`.
+If either check fails, the scenario or scorer is invalid.
+The scenario manifest is available only to the Oracle and scorer; Gemini sees only the incident prompt and Jaeger MCP responses.

-The first milestone is `1 scenario x 4 arms x 5 repeats = 20 runs`.
-If the vertical slice is stable, the expanded experiment will use up to six scenarios, for a maximum of 120 runs.
-Runs will be paired by scenario and pinned run configuration.
-I will report per-scenario results, medians and IQRs for trajectory metrics, and bootstrap confidence intervals, while retaining raw trajectories for review.
-The server instructions, agent prompt, history policy, MCP limits, model settings, and traffic will remain constant across arms.
+Primary correctness is machine-scored against the manifest.
+The first milestone is one validated scenario, Oracle/NOP checks, and `4 arms x 5 repeats = 20` Gemini runs.
+After that works end to end, I will expand to 5-8 scenarios.
+Results will be reported per scenario with medians and ranges; raw Opik traces remain available for review.
+Prompts, limits, model settings, and traffic stay fixed across arms.

 ## 3. Variations to Test